ralphbean/fedora-hubs-prototype/README.rst

 A picture is worth...
 ---------------------

-This is more "proposal" territory.
-None of this is implemented, but here are some more details on how the whole thing should work together.
+Here are some more details on how the whole thing should work together.

 .. figure:: https://raw.githubusercontent.com/ralphbean/fedora-hubs-prototype/develop/docs/diagram.png
    :scale: 50 %